 None of these scenarios are evil, mind you.
 There are times when it’s best to pay for a service over doing it yourself, or to spend quality time with your daughter and order pizza for dinner that night.
 I’m all over that.

 It becomes an issue when this is the modus operandi in your home, and you honestly don’t want it to.
 When the urgent always trumps the important.

 Photo by D. Sharon Pruitt

-For me, I always keep this in check with I open my email inbox.
-I almost always have over 100 unopened emails waiting for me.
+For me, I keep this in check with I open my email inbox.
+I almost always have over a hundred unopened emails waiting for me.
 But they’re not as high a priority as other things in my life, and I don’t open my emails unless I have the time to answer them right then.
 So they wait until I can get to them.
-It’s hard, but it’s okay.

-I encourage you to step back for a few minutes today, and look at the week ahead.
+Step back for a few minutes today, and look at the next few days ahead.
 Are there obvious urgencies?
 Are they truly urgent?
 Then make them a priority.

 But are there urgencies disguised as something important?
 Does that urgent obligation rob you of time or money you’d rather spend on something truly important to you?
 See if you can let that urgency fall back in line, and let the important take priority.

 It’s stressful, it’s incongruent, and it’s no fun to let the urgent rule our lives.
 It’s why we feel like we’re living someone else’s life.
 It’s why we want to stand up on the table and scream, “Enough!” to all the chaos.